Liviere/app-blocker/README.md

 - 💾 **State Persistence** - remembers monitoring state between sessions
 - 🛡️ **Watchdog & Heartbeat** - detects forced terminations of the monitor, logs incidents, and can automatically restart it
 - 📝 **Log Viewer** - built-in window for browsing and filtering `app_blocker.log`
+- 🔐 **Master Password** - secure your configuration with a master password
+- 🛡️ **Protected Mode** - lock monitoring settings for a specified period to prevent circumvention

 ## 🚀 Requirements